TudorHulban/rest-articles/README.md

 }
 ```
 An Article has an ID primary key and tags for JSON and database purposes are introduced.
 The ID field is not placed as first in the structure for memory allignment reasons.
 An Article can be persisted using a PostgreSQL repository and served to a transport by the application service.
-The curent transport is done as REST with the Fiber web gramework.
+The curent transport is done as REST with the Fiber web framework.
-Appication configuration is limited to database name due to time constraints.
+Appication configuration is limited to database name and host due to time constraints.
 Managing the application can be done using the make targets defined.
 ## Error Handling
 The app mainly uses an error type as below with error messages concentrated in an error package.